6 Teledermatology Companies to Choose From Based on Your Needs

 This article provides you with a list of 6 teledermatology companies that offer digital health solutions for dermatology.

-Choosing a teledermatology provider is not easy.
-There are so many options to choose from and it is crucial to select properly.
+However, choosing a teledermatology provider is not easy, whether you are starting a new dermatology clinic or you have an established practice, There are so many options to choose from and it is crucial to select properly.
 Let’s take a look at these 6 companies on the market offering teledermatology solutions and see the differences between them.

 The current dermatological care delivery model is inefficient:

 - Patients have long wait times to get an appointment with their dermatologist